Meet the Trustees

 Quote from Lynda:

-Lynda has worked with this client group in both informal and formal settings over the last 35 years developing and delivering creative programmes and experiences for those taking part.
+Lynda has worked with this client group in both informal and formal settings over the last 4 decades developing and delivering creative programmes and experiences for those taking part.
 She has a passion for supporting young adults with additional needs and disabilities and is committed for the individuals to achieve their goals and aspirations.

 Lynda’s experience leads her to believe that Sapphire is a much-needed provision in Bolton, where this client group can meet others, develop meaningful relationships, learn new skills and be part of a positive experience.